Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

 \subsection{Black Hat}

-The Black Cap corresponds to enabling LLMs to behave like humans by reviewing, questioning, debating, and refining their reasoning.
-As we can see in Figure \ref{fig: black}, current research in this direction mainly progresses along three paths: multi-agent debate, verifier feedback, and self-reflection.
+The black hat represents enabling LLMs to emulate human reasoning by reviewing, questioning, debating, and refining their outputs.
+As shown in Figure \ref{fig: black}, current research follows three main paths: multi-agent debate, verifier feedback, and self-reflection.